Arcadis: 2010s–2020s: EU and North American expansion

 In October 2011, Arcadis acquired EC Harris, an international built asset consultancy firm headquartered in the United Kingdom.

 In 2012, Arcadis purchased Langdon & Seah, an Asia-based cost and project management consultancy.

 In October 2013, Princess Beatrix of the Netherlands visited Arcadis as part of the celebrations for its 125th anniversary.

-In 2014, Arcadis purchased Hyder Consulting, a multi-national advisory and design consultancy specializing in the transport, property, utilities and environmental sectors.
+In October 2014, the company acquired Hyder Consulting, a multi-national advisory and design consultancy specializing in the transport, property, utilities and environmental sectors, for £296 million.

-In October 2014, the company acquired Hyder Consulting for £296 million.
 Hyder Consulting, now an integrated component of Arcadis can trace its roots back to as early as 1739.

 In 2014, Arcadis purchased Callison, an international architecture firm based in Seattle, Washington.
 In October 2015, a new subsidiary, CallisonRTKL, was formed through the merger of two existing Arcadis subisiaries, Callison and RTKL.

 In March 2017, Arcadis announced that its Supervisory Board has nominated Peter Oosterveer as CEO and Chairman of the Arcadis Executive Board.

 In 2020, Arcadis acquired Over Morgen, a Dutch development and energy transition consulting firm.

 In 2020, Arcadis acquired EAMS Group, a provider of enterprise asset management systems.

 In July 2022, Arcadis announced it was acquiring IBI Group, a global architectural and engineering services company based in Canada, to be effective in September 2022.

 In October 2022, Arcadis announced CEO Peter Oosterveer’s retirement, and that current Chief Operating Officer Alan Brookes would be nominated as his successor in 2023.

 In December 2022, Arcadis acquired DPS Group, an Ireland-based international construction consultancy specializing in life sciences and semiconductor facilities.

+In July 2026, Arcadis rejected two takeover bids from WSP.
+In September 2026, WSP abandoned its takeover bid.